ysong2gc/ysong.github.io/_pages/cv.md

 * 2020: FAMOUS Travel Grant for the 235th Meeting of the American Astronomical Society
 * 2019 & 2021: CUNY Doctoral Student Research Grant, Round 14 & 16

-Service and leadership
+Service and Leadership
 ======
 * June 2021 - Current: Committee for Sexual-Orientation & Gender Minorities in Astrsonomy, American Astronomical Society
-* January 2020 - Current: Astrophysics Seminar Committee, Department of Astrophysics, American Museum of Natural History
+* January 2020 - May 2022: Astrophysics Seminar Committee, Department of Astrophysics, American Museum of Natural History
-* Summer 2019 - Current: Peer mentor for AstroCom scholars
+* Summer 2019 - Aug 2021: Peer mentor for AstroCom scholars
 * July 2012: Volunteer for the 28th Intenational Astronomical Union General Assembly in Beijing
 * Sep 2011 - Jun 2012: Chair of the Astronomical Association of Nanjing University